Plant Utilities Engineer 2

 Order of Certification:The order of certification of this eligible list will be:

 - Interdepartmental "All" eligibles

-- Background Investigation/Justice Center Review: In some agencies, the names of all prospective employees will be:
+Background Investigation/Justice Center Review: In some agencies, the names of all prospective employees will:

-- Screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
+- be screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
 Prospective employees whose names appear on the SCR may be barred from appointment.
-(NY Social Services Law, Section 424a.)

-You will be responsible for payment of all required fees.
+You are responsible for payment of all required fees.

 Subject of Examination

 |Subject of Examination: To be considered for appointment to this title, you must pass the written test.
 The written test evaluates your knowledge, skills, and/or abilities in the following areas:||For Examination Nos.|

 |1.
 Operation, maintenance and repair of steam-generating systems including related mechanical and electrical equipment - These questions test for knowledge of the operating principles involved in various types of steam boilers and their accessories; the proper operating practices used when working with steam generating systems; and the functions of the various types of auxiliary mechanical and electrical equipment found in steam generating systems.||X||X||X|